jeanc18rlos/dental-vip-cms/src/pages/en/specialties/periodontics.md

         bone, the teeth gradually loosen until falling.
-Although Periodontitis can be localized or generalized, chronic, aggressive, necrotizing, associated with systemic diseases, drugs, endo-periodontal lesions or other acquired conditions, the most important thing is that the Specialist knows to recognize to which of the variants he faces to be able to establish an adequate and effective periodontal treatment that offers the greatest chance of success.</p>\n"
+Although Periodontitis can be localized or generalized, chronic, aggressive, necrotizing, associated with systemic diseases, drugs, endo-periodontal lesions or other acquired conditions; the most important thing is that the Specialist knows to recognize to which of the variants he faces to be able to establish an adequate and effective periodontal treatment that offers the greatest chance of success.</p>\n"
     - question: What are their causes?